tysg/petpets/docs/main.md

 # Application Functionalities

 Our application supports the below functions for their corresponding user type:

--   All Users

-    -   Register as Pet Owners or Caretakers (either Full-time or Part-time)
-    -   Login and sign up
-    -   Update profile and opt in as a caretaker

--   PCS Administrators

-    -   Access to Summary statistics
-    -   View, create and update Pet Categories
-    -   Delete a Pet Category if there are no pets in that category
-    -   Set the base daily price for any pet category
-    -   View monthly payroll (salary of the caretakers)

--   Pet Owners

 * All Users
   - Register as Pet Owners or Caretakers (either Full-time or Part-time)
   - Login and sign up
   - Update profile and opt in as a caretaker

 * PCS Administrators
   - Access to Summary statistics
   - View, create and update Pet Categories
   - Delete a Pet Category if there are no pets in that category
   - Set the base daily price for any pet category
   - View monthly payroll (salary of the caretakers)

 * Pet Owners
   - Update Pet details
   - Add a new Pet
   - Bid for a caretaker for for a specific pet and declare transport method and payment method

 * All CareTakers
   - View payment by month and year
   - View all pets taken care of (past and present)
   - View Feedback of past pets taken care of and ratings
   - View average rating
   - Declare daily price
   - Declare categories of pets he/she can take care of
   - Care Takers declare their availability using a start date and an end date.

 * Full Time Care Taker
   - Full-time Care Takers declare their leaves.
 Any time a Full-time Care Taker is not on leave, he is available
   - Can only accept bid request

 * Part Time Care Taker
   - Part-time Care Takers declare their availability.
 A Part-time Care Taker is available if the request period of service is within one of his declared available periods.
   - Able to accept or reject bid request

 # Data Constraints